roblen001/QuTee/README.md

 QuTee is a modular and extensible research framework designed to seamlessly integrate quantum components within classical Transformer architectures (GPT-style models).
 Its primary purpose is to explore whether quantum-enhanced modules—such as variational quantum circuits (VQCs) for feed-forward layers or quantum kernel-based attention mechanisms—can offer measurable improvements in generalization, efficiency, and representational power for natural language processing (NLP) tasks.

+I added fine-tuning functionality and included some raw Shakespearean text to enable end-to-end model training.
+While this is not the primary focus of the framework at the moment, it was added for completeness.
+I also developed scripts that perform data distillation by generating fine-tuning datasets using OpenAI’s model APIs.
+As a result, the framework now supports full end-to-end GPT-style model development (on a small scale) for experimental purposes.

 ---

 ## 📖 Quick Start